StuartRiffle/ragtag-tiger/README.md

 ### RAGTAG_FLAGS

 You can also set standard arguments in an environment variable called `RAGTAG_FLAGS`.
-They will be inserted at the beginning of your argument list.
+They will be inserted at the beginning of your argument list. `--verbose` is a handy one.

 ### Response files